Sleep Apnea Awareness Month

 What Is Airway Dentistry?

 Airway dentistry focuses on how the structure and function of the mouth, teeth, and jaw influence breathing.
 A child’s airway can be affected by jaw development, tongue position, or even how they bite and chew.
-These factors can contribute to nighttime breathing issues, snoring, or mouth breathing, common signs of sleep-disordered breathing.
+These factors can contribute to nighttime breathing issues, snoring, or mouth breathing, all common signs of sleep-disordered breathing.

 - Improved oxygen flow during sleep